instructure/canvas-lms/doc/api/assignment_tools.md

 Before a tool can run AGS requests, it must be available in the course that it wishes to interact with, and also complete the
 <a href="file.oauth.html#accessing-lti-advantage-services" target="_blank">
 OAuth2 Client Credentials</a> grant to obtain an access token.
-This covered in depth in the <a href="https://www.imsglobal.org/spec/security/v1p0/#securing_web_services" target="_blank">
+This is covered in depth in the <a href="https://www.imsglobal.org/spec/security/v1p0/#securing_web_services" target="_blank">
 IMS LTI Security Framework, SEC 4</a>.